 It is a bit of a brush wrecker too I’m afraid, however you can get around this by keeping a bucket of water close by and wetting your brush every now and again.
 Other than the two negatives I’ve just mentioned, Johnstone’s Aqua is a great product.
 Flows well, looks good, can be tinted and it is durable.

 Johnstone’s Aqua Guard

 Unlike the Aqua, Aqua Guard is a fully water-based system.
 It’s very good paint too!!
 I’d go as far as saying it’s the best “off the shelf” option there is.
 You need to use Aqua undercoat before using the Aqua Guard on previously painted surfaces, but the end results look fantastic and last for years!!
-Head down to your nearest Johnstone’s Decorating Centre.
+You can buy this product online.

 8/10 from me.
 A very good product